 DIJ Method Talks

-This lecture series is part of our research focus Area Studies: Methodological Approaches.
+This lecture series is part of our research focus Methods and Methodologies.
 Researchers from all disciplines of the social sciences give talks on methods and methodological questions regarding their research on, in and beyond Japan – or Japan in a global or transnational context.
 They discuss ‘classic’ methodological approaches and questions as well as new approaches, challenges and trends.
-Topics that will be addressed include: doing qualitative research in times of social distancing, mixed methods research, gender sensitive methods/research, the impact of the digital transformation on methods, research in times of increasingly competitive university/academic labor conditions, methods in inter- or transdisciplinary research etc.
+Topics addressed include: doing qualitative research in times of social distancing, mixed methods research, gender sensitive methods/research, the impact of the digital transformation on methods, research in times of increasingly competitive university/academic labor conditions, methods in inter- or transdisciplinary research etc.

 The DIJ Method Talks are part of the DIJ Social Science Study Group, a forum for scholars conducting research on contemporary Japan.
-Meetings are held once a month and are open to speakers from all disciplines of the social sciences.
-The event is open to all.
+Meetings are open to speakers from all disciplines of the social sciences.
+The events are open to all.

 2023年